amanelis/baboon/README.md

 Multiple server deployments now work.

 #### 1.0.6
-Changed the order of bundle installing on Rails package
+Changed the order of bundle installing on Rails package.
+Wrote tests for CLI.

 ## How to contribute